 Our ‘little’ town centre isn’t actually as small as you might think it is.
 From end to end it’s actually longer in distance than Manchester’s Trafford Centre!
 And, just like most places these days, it has its share of charity shops.

 There are stores raising funds for small, independent charities, like Trinity Hospice and Brian House.
 Plus shops run and managed by big national charities – for example Cancer Research, British Heart Foundation and Age Concern.
+Not forgetting, of course, the Care for Cleveleys Shop which raises funds to reinvest in our great town.

 The Pros of Charity Shops in Cleveleys

 There are a few charity shops at Cleveleys, and every time another one opens there’s a grumble from the public.
 But are they really such a bad thing?
 There are many positives about them – and yes, some are much better than others.
+These shops sit alongside occasional other community and pop-up charity offerings, but overall they form an important part of Cleveleys’ high street retail mix.

 Charity shops are better than empty shops